 Is Bipolar Disorder Connected to Anxiety and Depression?

-• Bipolar II Disorder – a similar pattern of episodes as Bipolar I. However, instead of full-blown manic episodes, people with Bipolar II will experience hypomanic episodes.
+• Bipolar II Disorder – A similar pattern of episodes as Bipolar I. However, instead of full-blown manic episodes, people with Bipolar II will experience hypomanic episodes.

-• Cyclothymic Disorder (Cyclothymia) – like Bipolar II, this type will bring on hypomanic and depressive symptoms.
+• Cyclothymic Disorder (Cyclothymia) – Like Bipolar II, this type will bring on hypomanic and depressive symptoms.
 However, these symptoms are usually much more severe, with depressive symptoms lasting up to 2 years (1 year in children and adolescents).

 What Are the Symptoms?